Clueless about what to do in Seattle? Here is a list of all the fun things to do in Seattle during your stay at the

 The ferry takes just under three hours and departs from downtown Seattle.
 There are plenty of ways to spend one day in Victoria, B.C.

-Make sure to walk around the inner harbour and check out all the old wooden boats, take a free guided tour of the impressive and beautiful Parliament buildings, have afternoon tea at the Fairmont Empress hotel, and stop to smell the flowers at Butchart Gardens.
+Make sure to walk around the inner harbor, check out all the old wooden boats, take a free guided tour of the impressive and beautiful Parliament buildings, have afternoon tea at the Fairmont Empress hotel, and stop to smell the flowers Butchart Gardens.

 Visiting Victoria in one day is a great way to see a bit of British Columbia if you’re short on time.
-This little slice of Canada definitely has a magical vibe and beautiful views that are worth seeing at least once.
+This little slice of Canada definitely has a magical vibe and beautiful views worth seeing at least once.

 If the above things to do in Seattle aren’t your cup of tea or you have more time, visit the oldest Chinatown in Canada, visit the Royal BC Museum, or go on a whale watching tour.

 Don’t forget to take comfortable shoes and your passport!

 41. Fremont Troll

 The story behind the Fremont Troll is an interesting one.
-There was a time when the government needed to host an art competition in order to make use of an area in Seattle that is known to have a bad reputation.
+There was a time when the government needed to host an art competition to make use of an area in Seattle that is known to have a bad reputation.

 It was the Aurora Bridge, and a lot of participants took the challenge.